Oatmeal is a great source of all the essential nutrients needed by the body.

 In general, antioxidants like enterolactone in oats also combat the effect of free radicals in the body.
 This is important as free radicals can lead to serious conditions like cancer.

-When it comes to oats, food is the first use that comes to mind.
-However, there are several skin care products that use this grain as an ingredient.
+There are several skincare products that use oatmeal grain as an ingredient.
 It is usually listed on such products as colloidal oatmeal and oats have found to be quite effective in treating several conditions.
 For instance, oats can help treat itchiness and irritation in skin conditions and even alleviate symptoms of eczema.
-However, it is important to note that this is only applicable when oat-based products are applied to skin and not when consumed.
+However, it is important to note that this is only applicable when oat-based products are applied to the skin and not when consumed.

 Oats are now a part of several Indian recipes that are known for unique textures and tastes.
 However, for simplicity, here is a short rundown of what you need to do to make a quick bowl of breakfast oatmeal.